Prat123459/Yatri/README.md

 - HTML, CSS, and JavaScript for the frontend.
 - Bootstrap for responsive design.

-## Usage
-1. Explore destinations and activities on the homepage.
+##Usage
+Explore Destinations

+Navigate to the Explore section.
-2. Click on a destination to view detailed information.
+Click on destination cards for details.
-3. Use the interactive map for navigation and planning.
+Use the interactive map to explore locations.
-4. Book tours, accommodations, and activities seamlessly.
-5. Access travel guides and tips for a smooth experience.
-6.
+Upcoming Events

+Visit the Events section.
+Check event details and dates.
+User Reviews

+Browse reviews in the Reviews section.
+Submit your own review with photos.
+Interactive Maps

+Use the map to visualize destinations.
+Click on markers for detailed information.
+Contact Us

+Go to the Contact Us page.
+Fill out the form or use provided contact details.
 ## Contributing
 We welcome contributions from the community!
 Fork the repository and submit pull requests for feature enhancements or bug fixes.